 If you need to undertake an English language competency test

+English language competency can be demonstrated in two ways; by completion of higher education studies in a named country, or by completion of an English language competency test.
 If you are required to undertake an approved English language test to provide evidence of your competence in the English language, you will need to provide a copy of your certificate or a written statement from an accredited testing centre.

 Waiting times for an English language competency test can be lengthy – book your test well in advance.

 If you need to provide an overseas Criminal Record Check

 If you have resided in any country outside of Australia for 12 months or more within the last 10 years – and you were over the age of 18 – you will need to provide a correctly certified copy of a police certificate issued by the national police service in the country that you lived in.